chochinlu/EncodeSolanaBootcamp2024Q1/homework1.md

 Q: 1.
-Fill in the Sli.do Poll about your goals for this course
+Tell about your goals for this course

-A:
+A: Familiar with the priciples of blockchain, especially Solana, and proficient in Rust programming.
+Utilizing these two skills to create original projects, finding joy in the process, and earning reasonable rewards.

 Q: 2.
 Discuss in your teams what a decentralised version of a game like monopoly would be like, if there was no software on a central server.
 Consider What are the essential pieces of functionality ?
 How could people cheat ?
 How could you prevent them from cheating